AdobeDocs/commerce-frontend-core/src/pages/ui-components/concepts/xml-configuriation.md

       <code>&lt;item name=config&gt;</code> (mandatory)
     </td>
     <td>
-      Introduces the configuration block for UiComponent according to the old structure used in Magento 2.1.x and earlier.
-In Magento 2.2.x and later only use for options that are not described in XSD.
+      Introduces the configuration block for UiComponent according to the old structure used in 2.1.x and earlier.
+In 2.2.x and later only use for options that are not described in XSD.
     </td>
   </tr>
   <tr>